CivicTechWR/WRvotes/docs/philosophies/media-inclusion.md

 - We link to media items that help voters decide who they support.
 Our goal is to do this in a nonpartisan way.
 - We focus on candidate races.
-We include short summaries of issues that have come up during the election on the [Issues](/issues-overview) page, but this is not the primary focus of the site.
 - We reserve the right to refrain from linking to any particular media.
 - We are a manually-curated site, and only link to things we know